top of page

 Wonder in the Wild is a 100% outdoor experience that continues in almost any weather, including rain or snow, as long as it is safe to play outside.
 To see how we determine if it’s safe to play, see below.

 With the right gear and procedures, we can stay comfortable as we play the day away!
-Here are our clothing requirements for cold weather:

 • Layers are most important: wool-based layers, fleece mid-layers, and water-resistant outer layers are essential